gbmhunter/MOsal/README.rst

 ========= ========== ===================================================================================================
 Version    Date       Comment
 ========= ========== ===================================================================================================
-v3.7.2.0  2013-10-14 Added empty Thread constructor (sometimes you don't want to provide the callback on creation), closes #49.
+v3.7.3.0  2014-10-14 Added MCallbacks as a dependency in the Makefile to fix TravisCI build error, closes #50. v3.7.2.0  2014-10-14 Added empty Thread constructor (sometimes you don't want to provide the callback on creation), closes #49.
 Changed the Thread::Stop() method to Thread::Join() and implemented a proper Thread::Stop(), closes #48. v3.7.1.0  2014-10-13 Add Thread.hpp to the api file, closes #45. v3.7.0.0  2014-10-13 Added a thread object for creating platform-independent threads, closes #42.
 Created a Linux implementation of this thread object along with some unit tests, closes #43.
 Updated the Makefile to build with thread support (added the compiler option '-pthread').
 Tidyied up the README.
 Updated Makefile to compile with C++11, closes #44. v3.6.5.0  2014-10-08 Added 'ISR safe' comment to Osal::EnterCriticalSection() and ExitCriticalSection(), closes #40.
 Improved comments through-out code base.
 Added IsInCriticalSection() and IsThreadsSuspended() methods to Osal, closes #41.